Greetings! Na’vi is a constructed language spoken by the Na’vi people in the world of James Cameron’s Avatar.

-Na’vi is a constructed language spoken by the Na’vi people in the world of James Cameron’s Avatar.

-Na’vi is a constructed language spoken by the Na’vi people on Pandora in James Cameron’s film, Avatar.
-This language was created by Dr. Paul Frommer, Professor Emeritus of Clinical Management Communications at USC.
-LearnNavi.org exists to share this beautiful language with all who want to learn, as well as to promote and assist in its continued development.
-Whether you are brand-new to Na’vi, or speak it like the Omatikaya, all are welcome here!
+LearnNavi exists to share the Na’vi language with all who want to learn, as well as to promote and assist in its continuing development.
+Whether you are brand-new to Na’vi, or speak it like one of the People, all are welcome!

 Site Features and Other LearnNavi Resources